aniluluturk/realcode-validation/readme.txt

 -"--nobranch" option prevents it from supplying explicit branch choices to HOL,
 	if not used, branches are provided according to the signs in execution traces/test cases -It skips the test runs for the test cases that previously run, and created "log_" prefixed output files

+branchify.py

+- Expects a test case file as an argument. i.e. call with "python branchify.py tcs0.txt"
+- Generates an instruction file with branch choices explicity provided for testrun.py -The new file is saves with fcs prefix e.g., fcs0.txt